gardener/gardener/docs/proposals/01-extensibility.md

 Cloud-specific controllers which might need to add another kernel option or another flag to the kubelet, maybe even another file to the disk, can register a `MutatingWebhookConfiguration` to that resource and modify it upon creation/update.
 The task of the `MachineCloudConfig` controller is to only generate the OS-specific cloud-config based on the `.spec` field, but not to add or change any logic related to Shoots.

-##### Worker pools definition
+##### Worker Pools Definition

-For every worker pool defined in the `Shoot` Gardener will create a `WorkerPool` CRD which shall be picked up by a cloud-specific controller and be translated to `MachineClass`es and `MachineDeployment`s.
+For every worker pool defined in the `Shoot`, Gardener will create a `WorkerPool` CRD which shall be picked up by a cloud-specific controller and be translated to `MachineClass`es and `MachineDeployment`s.

 ```yaml
 ---